MohistMC/MohistWiki/install/windows.md

 Install
 ---
-This software requires Java 8.
+Mohist 1.12.2 requires Java 8 and Mohist 1.16.5 requires up to Java 11

 [Download Mohist](https://ci.codemc.org/job/Mohist-Community/) and place the server jar in an empty directory.